crashoverride777/swifty-ads/README.md

 }
 ```

-Reward amount is an DecimelNumber I converted to an Int for convenience.
+Reward amount is a DecimelNumber I converted to an Int for convenience.
 You can ignore this and hardcore the value if you would like but than you cannot change the value dynamically in your adMob account (if you use adMob for reward settings)

 # When you go Live